Nickchapman3773/Uranium-Fever/README.md

 - InTheGrave and Shabby Pirate for extensive advising on optimizing, compression, and BSA packing for list, as well as advising on many other aspects.
 - Ungeziefi for ample troubleshooting in both Wabbajack creation and Mod Organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
 - Wall and Ungeziefi for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
+- Elgen for the amazing banners and stylized text.
 - My broken ram for making the compilation process a little extra spicy.
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
 - PhysicsGaming for customizing multiple iterations of Keybind Quick Display so that it could be optimally utilized in Uranium Fever.